Frequently Asked Question (FAQ)

 8).I was only required to take an evaluation…I do not need any classes?

-The evaluation process is used to diagnose an individual’s need for treatment and if indicated, refer the individual to appropriate treatment.
+The evaluation process is used to diagnose an individual’s need for Counseling and if indicated, refer the individual to appropriate Counseling.
 The evaluation involves gathering information about family history, educational and employment history, emotional history,substance abuse history, current offense(s), etc.

 9).Can I transfer my classes from another agency to your agency?